ACADEMY OF INTERNATIONAL BUSINESS

-- A new term of office for the Executive Board shall start 30 days after the annual business meeting.
+- A new term of office for the Executive Board shall start on December 1 every year.

-- A Program Chair shall be elected each year and progress automatically in year two (2) to Vice-Chair / Conference Chair, in year three (3) to Chapter Chair and in year (4) to Immediate Past Chair.
+- An Academic Program Chair shall be elected each year and progress automatically in year two (2) to Conference Chair /Vice-Chair, in year three (3) to Chapter Chair and in year (4) to Immediate Past

-- Vice-Chair of Administration(s) shall be appointed by the Executive Board.
+- Vice-Chair of Administration(s) shall be designated by the Executive

 Section 4.
 Nomination

-- The Nominating Committee shall be comprised of the Chapter Chair, the Vice-Chair, and the Program Chair and be chaired by the one whose term of office was the earliest amongst them.
+- The Nominating Committee shall be comprised of the Immediate Past Chair, the Chapter Chair, and the Conference Chair and be chaired by the Immediate Past Chair.

-- The ballot will allow for write-in votes for all positions.
+- The ballot will allow for write-in votes for all open

 Section 5.
 Voting

-- The membership at large shall elect officers by a majority of the votes cast in response to ballots, communicated either by mail or electronically.
-Ballots shall be communicated approximately three (3) months prior to the start of the Board’s next full term.
-The deadline for the return receipt of the ballots shall be 45 days after the date of their communication to members.
+- The membership at large shall elect officers by a majority of the votes cast in response to ballots communicated electronically.
+Ballots shall be communicated approximately three (3) months prior to the start of the Board’s next full The deadline for the return receipt of the ballots shall be 14 days after the date of their communication to members.

-- Candidates receiving the largest number of votes out of the votes cast for a particular office shall be deemed elected.
-In the event of a tie, the Executive Board will decide the winner.
+- Candidates receiving the largest number of votes out of the votes cast for a particular office shall be deemed In the event of a tie, the Executive Board shall decide the winner.